Anomalous parametric resonance in a spin-1/2 chain: dynamical effects of nontrivial topology

 For $M_k <0$ and $\eta_k <0$, on the other hand,

 For $M_k<0, \eta_k>0$ we find

 For $M_k>0, \eta_k<0$ we find

-Equations (\ref{SMeq:auxiliary}) - (\ref{SMeq:C_k12_positive_M_negative_eta}), together with the expressions (\ref{SMeq:alpha_beta}) for the parameters $\alpha_k,\beta_k$ provide a complete solution of the problem of the slow turn-on of the drive in the range of zero energy gap in the absence of the drive.
-The dynamics of the chain depends on a single parameter, the ratio of the squared gap $M_k^2$ to the rate of the increment of the drive $\eta_k$.
+Equations (\ref{eq:auxiliary}) - (\ref{eq:C_k12_positive_M_negative_eta}), together with the expressions (\ref{eq:alpha_beta}) for the parameters $\alpha_k,\beta_k$ provide a complete solution of the problem of the slow turn-on of the drive in the range of zero energy gap in the absence of the drive.
+For each $k$, the solution depends on a single parameter, the ratio of the squared gap $M_k^2$ to the rate of the increment of the drive $\eta_k$.
 We note that it is advantageous to express the coefficients $C_{k1}, C_{k2}$ in terms of $\alpha_k, \beta_k$, as this allows one to extend the WKB results to different initial conditions.

-\section{Numerical validation using Matrix Product States}
+\section{Numerical validation using matrix product states}

 To validate the analytical predictions derived in the thermodynamic limit ($N \rightarrow \infty$), we performed finite-size numerical simulations using the Matrix Product State (MPS) formalism.
 This approach is exceptionally well-suited for one-dimensional quantum systems with local interactions, such as the spin chain considered here.